 - Do you deduct money from your workers’ wages for workers compensation?
 This is not lawful.

 As an employer, if you have an enquiry you can call your insurer or SIRA on 13 10 50 for assistance.

-These publications may also help you meet your obligations:
+These resources may also help you meet your obligations: